 The System section shows the scan heartbeat.
 This is Siteimp’s progress model for the scan runtime.

 When the scan is running, the circular bands can rotate or fill as work moves through different phases.
-The bands represent the main scan work streams, including mapping, Lighthouse audits, HTML derivation, Lighthouse derivation, and external link checks.
+The bands represent the main scan work streams, including mapping, Lighthouse audits, HTML derivation, Lighthouse derivation, media checks, and external link checks.

 When the scan completes, the system section switches into a final summary.
 It can show final counts for work completed and timing information such as total scan time and politeness wait.